 1. Butter Garlic Herb Steak Foil Packets

 Have any steak and potato eaters in the house?
 They'll love these Butter Garlic Herb Foil Packets.
-One of the most delicious Pinterest recipes out there, these steak and potatoes are slathered with a garlicky, herb butter and cooked to perfection inside a durable foil packet.
+One of the most delicious Pinterest recipes out there, these steaks and potatoes are slathered with a garlicky, herb butter and cooked to perfection inside a durable foil packet.

 Perfect for that summertime grill or a winter oven - this is the meal you'll want all year long.
 Do foil packet dinners get better than this?